 - What is it?
 The Paycheck Protection Program, or PPP, under the CARES Act; replenished under the Paycheck Protection Program and Health Care Enhancement Act.

 - What does it do?
-Provides small businesses with up to 24 weeks of coverage for payroll costs, interest on mortgages, rent, and utilities.
+Provides small businesses with up to 24 weeks of coverage for payroll costs and qualifying non-payroll costs.

 - Who can apply?
-Small businesses with 500 or fewer employees.
+Small businesses with 500 or fewer employees (first-time borrowers).

 - How can you apply?
 Using the Paycheck Protection Program application and working with a lender.